daleonpz/Notes/fh-dortmund/01-ESE.md

     - Deadline: the latest time until which the response to a stimulus is required.
     - Synchronous/periodic task: Can be used to address required activities with a period p.
     - Asynchronous/aperiodic task: Can be used to address required activities for stimulus without knowledge about the occurrence.
-    - Not only the correct behaviour is important, but also its timely provision.
+    - Not only the correct behavior is important, but also its timely provision.
 - Hard and soft Real-time systems:
     - The utility describes the time-dependent value of a result.
     - Soft real-time: it's allowed to miss the deadline and reduces the utility, but does not lead to a significant financial loss